mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/prerequisites/index.md

   You have two options to install these applications.
 For more instructions, refer to the [Install dependencies section](#install-dependencies).

-- Refer to the [on premise installation](../on-premise/) page, if you are installing Kaptain on premises.
+- Refer to the [on-premise installation](../on-premise/) page, if you are installing Kaptain on premises.

 ## Install dependencies